 - Just after the sign you’ll find the beach on your left.
 Leave a moto and walk up to the water!

-There are even more things to do on Cat Ba Island that we chose not to list.
+There are even more Cat Ba Island Vietnam thing to do that we chose not to list.
 You can visit Hospital Cave, hike through the National Park, swim at the more popular beaches, and eat or shop at the local market.
 All of these things and even more are easy to find by wandering the island on your moto or by researching Google Maps.

 We did everything on this list (and more that we didn’t mention) with our 6-year-old.
 We felt safe taking him on the moto and he loved exploring the island!
 I can’t imagine having a better time on a family vacation!

-Cat Ba Island is a truly magical place to visit and I hope you end up loving it as much as we did!
+If you’re looking for a Halong Bay alternative, Cat Ba Island Vietnam is the best possible place to visit.
+Cat Ba Island is a truly gorgeous, adventurous, spiritual place.
+I hope you end up loving it as much as we did!

-Planning a vacation to Cat Ba Island?
-Pin this guide on things to do for later!
+Looking for a Halong Bay alternative on your trip to Vietnam?
+Visit Cat Ba Island!
+Pin this guide on Cat Ba Island Vietnam things to do for later!